ML3009/ML3009/README.md

 - 👩‍🎓 I'm a student at School 42.
 - 🔭 Currently working on a dating website.
 - 🌱 Learning React and Node.js.
-- 🔍 Looking for a 6-month internship starting from September 2024       as a Frontend Developer.
+- 🔍 Looking for a 6-month internship starting from September 2024       as a Software Engineer.
-- 💬 Ask me about JavaScript, Python, Django and REST APIs.
+- 💬 Ask me about JavaScript, Python and Django.

 **📌 My Pinned Projects**